-Eating with braces
+Eating with Braces

-The best way to use wax is to break off a small amount and roll it between your fingers, the friction will warm and soften it to a better shape around your bracket.
+The best way to use wax is to break off a small amount and roll it between your fingers.
+The friction will warm and soften it to a better shape around your bracket.
 Dry the area of your braces that you wish to apply the wax onto the metal.
-When the irritating part of your wire or bracket is covered with wax, your mouth should quickly heal itself.
+When the irritating part of your brackets and wires is covered with wax, your mouth should quickly heal itself.